mehdi-farsi/indie_weeklies-issue-generators/README.md

 ## Features

 - Scrapes tweets from accounts you follow on Twitter (no API needed)
-- Ranks tweets by engagement and follower count
+- Ranks tweets by engagement and account popularity score
 - Summarizes tweets using OpenAI
 - Takes screenshots of tweets using Puppeteer
 - Scrapes the Product Hunt weekly leaderboard